WPDevelopers/wp-scheduled-posts/readme.txt

 ## 🎁 [FREEBIE] Handful Plugins To Improve Your WordPress Site
 If you like SchedulePress, then consider checking out our other WordPress Plugins & take your website to next level:

-🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 1 million active users in the WordPress repository.
+🔝[Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 2 million active users in the WordPress repository..

 🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.

-📝 [BetterDocs](https://betterdocs.co/) – Best Documentation & Knowledge Base Plugin for WordPress, whcih also reduce your manual support request.
+📝 [BetterDocs](https://betterdocs.co/) – Best Documentation & Knowledge Base Plugin for WordPress, which also reduces your manual support request.

 🛑 [Disable Comments](https://wordpress.org/plugins/disable-comments/) – Instantly allow or disallow comments from any post type in WordPress and gain complete control over your full website.

-📄 [EmbedPress](https://embedpress.com/): EmbedPress lets you embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.
+📄 [EmbedPress](https://embedpress.com/): EmbedPress lets you embed videos, images, posts, audio, maps, etc, and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click.

 ☁ [Templately](https://wordpress.org/plugins/templately/): Free templates library for Elementor & Gutenberg along with the cloud collaboration for WordPress.

-⭐ [ReviewX](https://wordpress.org/plugins/reviewx/): WooCommerce Product review plugin that allows users to submit product reviews with multiple criteria, photos, video and more.

 🎨 [Flexia](https://flexia.pro/): Most lightweight, customizable & multi-purpose flexible WordPress theme for WordPress and seamlessly compatible with WooCommerce.

 🔗 [BetterLinks](https://wordpress.org/plugins/betterlinks/): Exclusively provides an easy method of redirecting requests to another page on your site or elsewhere on the web.

-💼 [Easy.Jobs](http://wordpress.org/plugins/easyjobs): All-in-one recruitment solution for creating & managing job posts to find out the right talent for your company.
+💼 [easy.jobs](https://wordpress.org/plugins/easyjobs): All-in-one recruitment solution for creating & managing job posts to find the right talent for your company.